How to: Set up a cycling group at work

-- Collect a library/leaflets on:
+- Collect a library of books, leaflets and information on:

 Encouraging other people to cycle

-- Investigate your company’s willingness to subscribe to the Cycle to Work Scheme, which offers employers of all sizes across the public, private and voluntary sectors a tax-exempt cycle and cycle equipment loan scheme for staff
+- Investigate your company’s willingness to subscribe to the Cycle to Work scheme, which offers employers of all sizes across the public, private and voluntary sectors a tax-exempt cycle and cycle equipment loan scheme for staff.

-- Assess the need for cycle parking, lockers, showers, drying room, and work with your employer to supply them
+- Assess the need for cycle parking, lockers, showers, drying room, and work with your employer to supply them.

 - Consider getting your organisation accredited as a Cycle Friendly Employer